HAS HEATH SHULER FINALLY FOUND HIS CALLING?

-Shuler finally did get back on the field but he wasn’t effective with an efficiency rating of only 55.6 for the season.
-As a point of reference, Eli Manning’s efficiency rating was 69.4 for the 2013-14 season.
-The Giants’ QB threw for 18 touchdowns and over 3,800 yards last year but he also led the league with 27 interceptions.
+Shuler finally did get back on the field but he wasn’t effective.
+Of note, he had a quarterback rating of 55.6 for the season.
+As a point of reference, Eli Manning had a quarterback rating of 69.4 for the 2013-14 season.
+The Giants’ QB threw for 18 touchdowns and over 3,800 yards last year but also led the league with 27 interceptions.

 Watch Bill Gramatica tear his ACL celebrating a field goal to go up 3-0 in the first quarter of a regular season game.

-Once Turner decided to go with Frerotte permanently, Washington traded Shuler to New Orleans for a 5th round pick in 1997 and a 3rd round pick in 1998.
-Those picks were used for Jamel Williams (a defensive back with 0 interceptions and 20 tackles in his three-year career) and Skip Hicks (a running back with career totals of 13 touchdowns and 1,100 yards).
-Regardless, the No Names still got the better end of the trade.
+Once Turner decided to go with Frerotte permanently, Washington traded Shuler to New Orleans for a 1997 5th round pick in 1997 and a 1998 3rd round pick.
+The team used those picks for DB Jamel Williams and RB Skip Hicks.
+Williams had 0 interceptions and 20 tackles in his three-year career.
+Meanwhile, Hicks had career totals of 13 touchdowns and 1,100 yards.
+Despite those low numbers, the No Names still got the better end of the trade.

 HEATH SHULER – THE QUARTERBACK (FIRST CAREER)

-Unlike many of the Top 10 NFL Draft Busts, Shuler has been able overcome his terrible professional football career such that it’s only a secondary entry on his Wikipedia page.
+Unlike many Top 10 Busts, Shuler overcame his terrible professional football career.
+In fact, it’s only a secondary entry on his Wikipedia page.
 In particular, Shuler was a three-term U.S. Representative for North Carolina from 2007-2013.

 HEATH SHULER – THE POLITICAN (SECOND CAREER)

-With his political career presumably over (or at least on hold until the Republicans gain control and mess up again), Shuler has undergone another reincarnation as a commercial actor (literally, an actor in a commercial).
+With his political career presumably over (or at least on hold until the Republicans gain control and mess up again), Shuler has undergone another reincarnation as a commercial actor.
+Literally, he’s been an actor in a commercial.
 Promoting an app allowing subscribers to watch college football games, the DISH Network highlights three former college football stars who perk up at the idea of going back to college.
-Interestingly, the commercial features two Top 10 Busts (The Boz at #10 and Shuler at #8) as well as one Honorable Mention (Matt Leinart).
+Coincidentally, the commercial features two Top 10 Busts (The Boz at #10 and Shuler at #8) as well as one T10B Honorable Mention (Matt Leinart).

 HEATH SHULER – THE ACTOR (THIRD CAREER)

 I would say that all three deserve credit for being able to laugh at themselves, but they might just be believers in the adage that any publicity is better than no publicity.
 Just ask Rebel Wilson, the voice actor playing the kangaroo in the clip.
-Look at her career trajectory: Pitch Perfect (Fat Amy); Super Fun Night (this girl);
+Look at her career trajectory.

 Congratulations Heath on your political success (who doesn’t love politicians), but you’re still the #8 NFL Draft Bust.